This post may contain affiliate links meaning I get commissions for purchases made through links in this post.

 You can even feel in this experiment.
 The warm water, the smooth hard mint, then the stickiness of the water or mint as it’s dissolving all make for great observations.

 You could even use a timer with this experiment and different colors or shapes of candy.
 The options are endless on how you can change up the process of this activity.

 Peppermint Experiment Supplies

 For this experiment, you’ll only need a few things:

-- a white glass plate (so you can better see the effects)
+- a white ceramic plate (so you can better see the effects)